Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 Other steps are exactly the same as the Algorithm $2$ stated in the paper.

 The function `Directed_ZINBSBM_PCMwG_FixedZ()` aims to apply further inference conditional on the fixed summarized clustering as we disucssed in the paper.
-Recall here that, within such a function, the inference step of the clustering is removed and instead the clustering is fixed at the summarized clustering we obtained from the outputs of the function `Directed_ZINBSBM_PCMwG()`.
+Recall here that, within such a function, the inference step of the clustering is removed and instead the clustering is fixed to be the summarized clustering we obtained from the outputs of the above function `Directed_ZINBSBM_PCMwG()`.

 The PCMwG algorithm for the ZINB-SBM is implemented for $40,000$ iterations for each fixed $K = 2,3,4,5$.
 The $p$ prior setting for the function `Directed_ZINBSBM_PCMwG()` is $p \sim \text{Beta}(1,9)$ which can be changed by inputting prior parameters.